bedrocklinux/bedrocklinux-website/markdown/faq.md

 ## {id="how\_bedrock\_work"} How does Bedrock Linux Work?

-The exact details may change drastically from release-to-release, but the general concept is explained [here](introduction.html#concepts).
+The exact details may change drastically from release-to-release.
+Documentation for the general concepts behind the current release at the time of writing (1.0beta2 Nyla) can be found [here](1.0beta2/concepts.html).

 ## {id="why\_use\_bedrock"} Why should I use Bedrock?